Laos flag Laos Beach Holidays

 Laos is tourist-friendly but has some key cultural and legal rules:

-Do not leave your passport as a deposit when hiring motorcycles as rental companies may arrange thefts and demand high fees.
+Never leave your passport as a deposit for hiring a motorcycle as companies may arrange for it to be stolen and demand high fees.

 Bonus tips: